-Addressing the emergency shelter and transitional housing needs of homeless persons and often serve as the "front door" or first place of entry to those experiencing homelessness.
+Addressing the emergency shelter and transitional housing needs of homeless persons

+Emergency shelter is a critical part of the homeless service system.
+Shelters provide temporary refuge and often serve as the "front door" or first place of entry to those experiencing homelessness.
 As such, it is important that emergency shelters have the ability to connect those experiencing homelessness with the resources needed to exit homelessness using the lightest touch possible.
 Recently, DEHCR measured the performance of emergency shelters and continua of care using a variety of metrics, including clients served, average length of stay, recurrence and occupancy rate.
 DEHCR will continue its effort to measure the performance and direct more funding towards best performing programs.
 New transitional housing projects are not funded by the ESG program, but DEHCR encourages the use of transitional housing in cases where it has been demonstrated to be to an efficient and effective use of scarce resources.